3 Amazing Ways to Nurture Creativity in Kids

 This stimulates their sensory development and forms connections in their brains that are pathways for future knowledge.
 Playdough, mud, paint, and all kinds of messy play are great for kids to learn from.
 Let them use these mediums in all different ways.

-I was allowed to receive products from Oriental Trading Company in exchange for my honest opinions on the products, so I will be telling you about some things I got from them.
 Another great thing you can do with kids is when you do art with them, make it open-ended.
 Don’t show the kids what you expect them to produce, but rather, show them what they can choose from to create with and allow them to choose what they will make.

 You will love seeing their eyes light up when they are presented with a table full of things they can use however they wish.
 Watch them as they think through what they are going to make and see the pride in their eyes as they make something THEY love and tell you all about it.
+That’s how you raise creative kids.

 Adding in the cut out shapes helped the kids have more choices in what product they wanted to produce.
 We used animal foam stickers, which the kids loved!
-The stickers were easy enough for the kids to peel the backs off of because they were made from the thicker foam, and of course kids LOVE animals.
+The stickers were easy enough for the kids to peel the backs off of because they were made from the thicker foam, and of course, kids LOVE animals.

 Some kids used 2 stickers, some used 20, according to their tastes, and they were developing fine motor skills throughout the collage project.